Updated March 20, 2023

-Notes – SP is the name of the savepoint when this savepoint was created before the transaction start.
+Notes – SP was the name of the savepoint when this savepoint was created before the transaction start.

 6. Set Transaction

-The transaction is used to perform the complex changes in the database.
-Its mainly used in banking related information changes into a relational database.
+The transaction is used to perform complex changes in the database.
+Its mainly used in banking-related information changes into a relational database.

-The transaction is supported by MYSQL engine InnoDB.
-By default, auto-commit remains enabled that’s why whenever any SQL executes after execution commits automatically take place.
+The transaction is supported by the MYSQL engine InnoDB.
+By default, auto-commit remains enabled; that’s why whenever any SQL executes after execution, commits automatically take place.